Con Todo Mi Amor

-Con Todo Mi Amor..!! is the sixth (6th) studio album by Puerto Rican singer Yolandita Monge and her last under Teca Records while relocated in México.
+Con Todo Mi Amor..!!
+(With All My Love..!!) is the sixth (6th) studio album by Puerto Rican singer Yolandita Monge and her last under Teca Records while relocated in Mexico.
 It was released in 1974 after Yo Soy and contains the radio hits Vete de Aquí and Porque Diste Vuelta A La Cara.

 The album was re-issued in cassette format on 1987 and digitally remastered in CD format in 1992 by the label Disco Hit.
 It is available as a digital download at iTunes and Amazon, being her only studio album from her very early years to be available in digital platforms.